vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/12_Observations_on_the_History_and_Culture_of_daxi.md

 For a photo-zincograph based on a rubbing see ASI XVII, Plate XVIII A.

 43 ASI XXI, 40 Plate IX L; quoted in JRAS \(1905\), 621.
-This inscription has been reexamined by Peter Bisschop and Hans Bakker \(see Bakker 2014, 201\): udayana iti rājā yaḥ kule pāṇd
+This inscription has been reexamined by Peter Bisschop and Hans Bakker \(see Bakker 2014, 201\): udayana iti rājā yaḥ kule pāṇḍavānāṁ,

-. avānāṁ,

 sakalabhuvananāthasyāsya bhadreśvarasya |